Kilfinan

-Kilfinan is a hamlet on the Cowal peninsula in Argyll and Bute, Scotland.
-Located on the eastern side of Loch Fyne, the hamlet is 4 mi northwest of the village of Tighnabruaich.
+Kilfinan is a hamlet in Argyll and Bute, Scotland in the historic parish of the same name.
+Located in the Cowal Peninsula on the eastern side of Loch Fyne, the hamlet is 4 mi northwest of the village of Tighnabruaich.
 Kilfinan is the burial place of the clan chiefs of the Lamonts, in the 13th-century Kilfinan Parish Church.

-The hamlet is also home to the Kilfinan Hotel for over 300 years, which started off as a coaching inn.
+The Kilfinan Hotel, originally a coaching inn, is over 300 years old.

 Church of Saint Finan

-The parish church of Saint Finan dates from the 13th century: the church was first recorded between 1231 and 1241 in a series of grants and confirmations by Duncan, second son of Ferchar, and his nephew young Laumon.
-Laumon was an ancestor of the Lamont family, who gave the church and all its rights, to the Cluniac Monks of Paisley Abbey, Paisley.
+The parish church of Saint Finan dates from the 13th century.
+The earliest mentions are in the forms of grants made between 1231 and 1241 to the Cluniac Monks of Paisley Abbey, Paisley.

 Interior

-In 1633 the Lamont North Aisle was added.
-It was the work of Sir Coll Lamont, whose initials "S/CL" are carved in the east and west cavetto skewputts of the crowstepped north gable.
-The date 1633 also appears.
-Within a cusped frame on the lintel of the west doorway, the same date and initials are carved in relief, together with "D/BS" for Lamont's wife Dame Barbara Semple.
-There is late medieval work incorporated into the vault itself.
+In 1633 the Lamont North Aisle was added by Sir Coll Lamont, whose initials "S/CL" are carved into the crowstepped north gable, and on the lintel of the west doorway, along with those of his wife, "D/BS", Dame Barbara Semple.

-In 2015 and 2016, while restoration work was undertaken, the Ancient Stones were removed from the Lamont Vault.
-The earth floor was lowered and more medieval bones were revealed; at this time two 17th-century lead coffins were also discovered.
-It has been suggested that the coffins contain the remains of Sir Coll Lamont 1634 and his wife Dame Barbara Semple, whose initials appear on a lintel above the vault entrance.
-The Upper Lamont Aisle is now a modern Gallery.
-The Lamont Vault and Gallery today contain one of the best collections of ancient burial stones in the West of Scotland.
-The stone known as The Inveryne Stone is displayed in the gallery.
+In 2015 and 2016, during restoration, stones were removed from the Lamont Vault and the floor lowered.
+Two 17th-century lead coffins were discovered, which may hold the remains of Sir Coll and Dame Barbara.
+The Upper Lamont Aisle is now a gallery.
+The vault has among the best collections of ancient burial stones in the West of Scotland, including the Inveryne Stone.